QinlinChen/StuHub/README.md

 so you have to set `FLASK_APP` with the value `stuhub`.

-    * `FLASK_ENV`: It is required by FLASK which is usually set as `developemnt` or `production`.
+    * `FLASK_ENV`: It is required by FLASK which is usually set as `development` or `production`.
-You can leran more from offical flask document.
+You can learn more from the official flask document.

     * `APP_CONFIG`: It indicates which set of configuration to uses.
 It can be `development`, `production`, `heroku` and `unix`.